Reports and Records

 For a nominal fee Records also provides Criminal Background Checks and bicycle licensing.

-Kim Peralta is the Police Support Services Manager for the Las Cruces Police Department and oversees 26 civilian employees in three sections including Records, Transcription and the Front Station.
+Carl Hursh is the Acting Police Support Services Manager for the Las Cruces Police Department and oversees 26 civilian employees in three sections including Records, Transcription and the Front Station.

 Evidence and Stolen Property

 Do you need to claim property from the Las Cruces Police Department Property & Evidence Section?
 In order to claim your property, you must bring a government-issued picture identification card.
 It is also helpful if you bring your case number, police report or notification letter to claim your property.
 LCPD can release property to the property owner only, unless the owner has executed a Power of Attorney to allow someone else to retrieve their property.
 Property can be claimed Monday through Friday from 1:30 p.m. to 4:30 p.m.
 The Evidence/Property room is located at LCPD headquarters, 217 E. Picacho Ave.
 For more information call (575) 528-4168.

 Vehicle Release Forms